School Assembly Ideas

 Plus the performer's message can probably tie in very nicely to whatever your school-wide behavior traits are, which further reinforces your school-wide behavior system.
 Positive behavior reward assemblies are quite common and becoming even more popular.
 For more information on PBIS click here.

+A popular school assembly idea is to host a show in conjunction with PBIS.
 Most schools follow some type positive behavior program like PBIS (Positive, Behavior, Intervention, and Supports).
-These programs usually follow three main traits such as “Be Respectful, Be Responsible, and Be Safe.”
+These programs usually follow three main traits such as "Be Respectful, Be Responsible, and Be Safe."

 Introducing these character traits at the beginning of the year is crucial.
 However introducing PBIS ideas can sometimes come off as boring to kids.
 Why not bring in an outside school assembly performer to make these values cool?
 PBIS kickoff assemblies are most common during the first few weeks of school.